2010-07 Koblenz – Rotterdam – Harlingen – Emden

 my suggestion was to take the train the next day to Koblenz

-and follow the river Rhine to the Netherlands and afterwards go on by
+and follow the river Rhine to the Netherlands

 Day 1: Koblenz